hu-macsy/lama_old/scai/lama/doc/DistributedIO.rst

 Selection of Distributed I/O-Mode
 ---------------------------------

-For most FileIO classes, the SINGLE mode is the default mode.
+For most FileIO classes, the MASTER mode is the default mode.
 If the class supports the COLLECTIVE mode, this becomes the default mode.
 The INDENDENT mode is chosen if the pattern "%r" appears in the file name with the open method.
 This placeholder pattern will be replaced with the corresponding rank and size value